Honors & Awards

 Bio-X Graduate Student Fellowship, Stanford University (2017)

-Molecular Imaging Young Investigator Prize Runner-up, Stanford University (2017)
+Molecular Imaging Young Investigator Prize Finalist, Stanford University (2017)

 Frederick E. Terman Award for Scholastic Achievement in Engineering, Stanford University (2014)